kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 - status board for paper confirmation requests.

 Purpose:
-- see what step the thread is at (`awaiting_paper_upload`, `paper_uploaded`, `verified`, `rejected`).
+- see what step the flow is at (`awaiting_paper_upload`, `paper_uploaded`, `verified`, `rejected`).

 What to do:
-- control the queue of applications awaiting loading or verification;
+- monitor the queue of requests awaiting upload or verification;
-- check that the application has reached the status `verified` after processing.
+- check that a request has reached the `verified` status after processing.

 ### `VerifiedConsentArtifact`

 Purpose:
-- storage of the downloaded confirmation file and operator actions;
+- storage of the uploaded confirmation file and operator actions;
 - confirmation or rejection of the artifact by the person responsible for the personal data.

 What to do:
-- open confirmation file;
+- open the confirmation file;
-- confirm or reject with comment;
+- confirm or reject it with a comment;
-- record the reason for rejection for resubmission by the subject.
+- record the reason for rejection so the subject can resubmit.

 ## How to link a document to a form

-Below is a practical script used in the demo site.
+Below is a practical scenario used on the demo site.

-### Step 1: Capture the thread codes
+### Step 1: Capture the stream codes

 For the form, define a stable link in advance:
 - `purpose_code`;
 - `document_code`;
 - `form_code`.

-Example from demo:
+Example from the demo:
 - `demo.contact`;
 - `demo.course_signup`;
 - `demo.certificate_request`.